03 Using R syntax

 While there are no arguments for requesting a balance of the class

-weights (balance_class_weights
+weights (loss_balance_class_weights

-) or balancing the sequence
+) or balancing the

-), four new arguments are
+), four new

-available.
+arguments are available.
 With Ns

-class.
+for every class.
 With Nq

 you determine how many examples of